nahuelperafan/dolar-oficial/readme.md

 This app has a spa, meaning a single page application, does not need links or other pages, where we also make use of the useState and useEffect, has a library called Styled that serves to make the css in a different way to other library.

-I leave the files below, so you can check it out and if you want to add more things, welcome, I hope you like it ! greetings.
+I leave the files below, so you can check it out and if you want to add more things, welcome,

+I hope you like it greetings!